 The proposed schedule has been revised to the following timeline:

-- Spring-Fall 2013 – Incorporate public comments into Proposed RMP/Final EIS (PRMP/FEIS); review and revise PRMP/FEIS and prepare for publication.
+- Spring 2014 – Incorporate public comments into Proposed RMP/Final EIS (PRMP/FEIS); review and revise PRMP/FEIS and prepare for publication.

-- January 2014 – Distribute PRMP/FEIS to the public; publish Notice of Availability in Federal Register; begin Governor’s Consistency Review and 30-day protest period; review and prepare response to protests.
+- Summer 2014 – Distribute PRMP/FEIS to the public; publish Notice of Availability in Federal Register; begin Governor’s Consistency Review and 30-day protest period; review and prepare response to protests.

-- April 2014 – Prepare Record of Decision/Approved Plan and distribute to the public; publish Notice of Availability in Federal Register.
+- Fall 2014 – Prepare Record of Decision/Approved Plan and distribute to the public; publish Notice of Availability in Federal Register.